YashC1308/Larynx-Prediction-using-sEMG-data/README.md

 Tech Stack:
 <ul>
-<li>Signal Processing Libraries: Libraries for signal processing and wavelet transformation, such as PyWavelets or MATLAB Wavelet Toolbox.</li>
+<li>Signal Processing Libraries: Libraries for signal processing and wavelet transformation (MATLAB Wavelet Toolbox).</li>
 <li>Machine Learning Libraries: Libraries for feature extraction, dimensionality reduction, and classification algorithms, such as scikit-learn and MATLAB Machine Learning Toolbox.</li>
 <li>Data Management and Visualization: Libraries for data handling, preprocessing, and visualization, such as Pandas, NumPy, and Matplotlib.</li>
-<li>Open-Source Dataset: The study utilized an open-source dataset for evaluation, potentially from a public repository or provided by a research institution.</li>
+<li>Open-Source Dataset: The study utilized an open-source IEEE dataset for evaluation, <a href = "https://ieee-dataport.org/open-access/semg-larynx-functions">Click here to view and download dataset</a>.</li>
 </ul>

-To read more about the project here : https://drive.google.com/file/d/1HYju8tzcTGe9jnGjtw1-htsvdGxbs7Cz/view?usp=drive_link